Bogosbebbe/Clothing-Ecommerce-Shop-In-React-JSON-Server/README.md

 # Kuzma Clothing & Shoes

 # Instructions
+1. To run the app you first need to install Node.js and npm on your computer.
+Here is the link where you can install it: https://nodejs.org/en
-1. When you download the project.
-You need first to open the first terminal and write: npm install
+2. When you install Node.js and npm on your computer you need to download the project.
+When you download the project, you need first to open the first terminal and write: npm install
-2. After that in the same terminal write: npm run dev
+3. After that in the same terminal write: npm run dev
-3. The third step is mandatory if you don't have json-server installed on your computer.
+4. The third step is mandatory if you don't have json-server installed on your computer.
 Open a second terminal write the following: npm install -g json-server
-4. When you do it, you need to open second terminal and run JSON server on port 8080.
+5. When you do it, you need to open second terminal and run JSON server on port 8080.
 Just write in the second terminal: json-server --watch src/data/db.json --port 8080

 # Project Description
 This is the project I have made completely alone with my current React.js skills.
 I created this project for my college exam and also because I wanted to test my current web development skills.
 Kuzma Clothing & Shoes is an innovative e-commerce platform offering a diverse range of clothing and footwear.
 With a catalog of over a hundred products, our online shop is designed to cater to the varied tastes and preferences of our customers.
 The website is equipped with user-friendly features to ensure a seamless shopping experience.